 What to Serve with Fruit Salad

-- Breakfast and Brunch Recipes.
+- Breakfast Food.
+Fruit salads are good for breakfast!
 Whether you go sweet with Healthy Banana Bread or savory with a Healthy Breakfast Casserole, fruit salad is a great dish to pair with breakfast recipes.

 - Burgers.
-Freshen up your cookout spread and pair fruit salad with your favorite burger, such as a Blue Cheese Burger, Vegan Burger, or Salmon Burger.
+Freshen up your cookout spread and pair fruit salad with your favorite burger, such as a Turkey Burger, Vegan Burger, or Salmon Burger.

 - Barbecue.
 Fruit salad goes well with barbecue recipes like Instant Pot Ribs, Crockpot BBQ Chicken, and Slow Cooker Pulled Pork.

 - Turkey.
-Try one of the winter or fall variations (see “Use What’s In Season” above) at Thanksgiving with roasted turkey.
+Try one of the winter or fall variations (see “Recipe Variations” above) at Thanksgiving with roasted turkey.

 - Dessert.
 Fruit salad can be a dessert!
 Top your fruit salad with whipped cream, and enjoy it alongside a batch of Fruit Pizza Cookies (or any of these other cookie recipes).
 A Midwest version would toss in some mini marshmallows too.